La India María: Fictional character background

+Characteristics

+Despite being an illiterate woman and very prone to mistakes, La India Maria has shown to be of quick wit and even of impressive athletic ability, being able to fend off enemies with karate like abilities.
+Many people try to take advantage of her good nature and some unfortunately get away with it.
+However in the end she manages to defeat even powerful villains with her good intentions and ability to turn their influence against them.

 Commute to Mexico City

 Since La India María's rural hometown does not have many job opportunities, her cousin Eufemia invites her to work for a sophisticated aristocratic woman who is the countess of Valley of Mexico, in Mexico City.
 Her name is Doña Julia Escandón de León, Condesa del Valle.
 But María is robbed right when she gets off her train.
 With nowhere to go, María sells oranges with other women at a public park (which is illegal).
 A group of police officers arrest them, but María Nicolasa finds refuge in Doña Julia's limousine.

 Migration to the United States

 María was hired several times to work in the United States.
 First in OK, Mister Pancho, where she crosses the border to Houston, Texas at the request of an American refugee with whom she quickly falls in love and names "Mr. Pancho".
 Second in Ni de aquí ni de allá, she travels to Los Angeles, California and is contracted to work as a housemaid for two American tourists, Mr. and Mrs. Wilson.
 However, she is distracted and goes into a bathroom at the airport in L. A., and witnesses a murder.
 The murderer pursues her all over the city, as she finds work in a Mexican restaurant, and then as a maid for a sick American entrepreneur, who ends up being a drug trafficker that is arrested at the end.